Anchor new approaches in the culture.

 By consistently applying the concept of velocity at the team, ART, and Solution Train, the emerging SAFe enterprise uses this invaluable knowledge to limit portfolio WIP until demand matches capacity.
 Managing WIP increases the throughput and value delivered to the customer.
-And in place of detailed long-range commitments, the SAFe enterprise applies Agile forecasting to create a portfolio Roadmap, a baseline of expectations that are communicated to internal and external stakeholders.
+And in place of detailed long-range commitments, the SAFe enterprise applies Agile estimating and forecasting to create a portfolio Roadmap, a baseline of expectations that are communicated to internal and external stakeholders.

 Evolve Leaner and More Objective Governance Practices

 As we noted in Figure 1, traditional governance practices were often implemented based on traditional, waterfall lifecycle development.
 This typically included passing various phase-gate milestones, along with proxy, paper-based measures of completion.
 The Lean-Agile model, however, works differently.
 As explained in SAFe Lean-Agile Principle #5 – Base milestones on objective evidence of working systems, the focus of governance moves to establishing and measuring the appropriate objective measures at each Program Increment (PI) boundary.

 Foster a Leaner Approach to Supplier and Customer Relationships

 The Lean-Agile Mindset informs another in the group of business practices—how the enterprise treats its suppliers and customers.

 The Lean enterprise takes the long view and enters into long-term partnerships with suppliers, which produces the lowest overall cost of ownership, instead of a series of near-term maneuvers that lower only the cost of a current deliverable.
 Indeed, the enterprise will engage directly in helping their suppliers adopt Lean-Agile thinking and may even participate in developing a supplier’s capabilities in that area.

 The SAFe enterprise also recognizes the critical importance of customers to the value stream.
 That realization means they are included in such key events as PI Planning, System and Solution Demos, and Inspect and Adapt (I&A).